 On Dec.
 17, 1864, 9th Indiana Cavalry Captain Volney Hobson was killed near this railroad abutment in Franklin, Tenn.
 Hobson photo: Hazzard's History of Henry County, Indiana, 1822-1906 |

 The forgotten battlefield where Indiana cavalry officers fell on a wretched, wintry day looks nothing like it did in 1864.
-On the east side of railroad track in Franklin, Tenn., stand a hodge-podge of businesses; apartments and houses compose the west side.
+On the east side of railroad track in Franklin, Tennessee stand a hodge-podge of businesses; apartments and houses occupy the west side.
 Green and blue paint, the work of modern mischief makers/artists, coats the large stones on a 19th-century railroad trestle abutment.
 On Old Liberty Pike, a woman walks her poodle a pistol shot from a giant, inflatable snowman in the front yard of a modest, two-story residence.

-Eager to get a Union Army soldier's view of this hallowed ground, I struggle up the railroad embankment, yapping dogs be damned.
+Eager to get a United States Army soldier's view of this hallowed ground, I struggle up the railroad embankment, yapping dogs be damned.
 As the sun sets on this brisk afternoon, the scene from the track hardly enthralls.
 Downtown Franklin, about a musket shot through leafless trees, is out there ... somewhere.

 An off-the-beaten path historical marker denotes the site of a little-known battle on the outskirts of Franklin, Tenn. |

 Farms, groves of trees, a fruit nursery, a house or two occupy rolling countryside.
 A railroad line and the Franklin Pike slice through the landscape.
 (They still do.)
-After unrelenting rain, the macadamized pike is a quagmire, pounded by wagons, horses, and thousands of retreating soldiers in John Bell Hood's ragtag Army of Tennessee.
+After unrelenting rain, the macadamized pike is a quagmire, pounded by wagons, horses and thousands of retreating soldiers in John Bell Hood's ragtag Army of Tennessee.

 On the near side of the winding river, 300 or so yards away, Confederate cannon and muskets fire from a small, earthen fort.
-Encircling the makeshift defense is telegraph wire attached to posts at intervals—a diabolical tripwire against cavalry.
+Encircling the makeshift defense is telegraph wire attached to posts at intervals — a diabolical tripwire against cavalry.
 (Perhaps artifacts from the forgotten fort lay underneath back yards of these Daniels Drive houses.)

 On Figuers Bluff to the left, the massive (and unoccupied) Federal Fort Granger looms above the river.
 On the opposite side of the pike, near an orchard and the Rozell place, shrubbery conceals Rebel sharpshooters.